Avalanche head back to playoffs after 5-2 win over Blues - Philly

 The last time two teams met in their final game of the season while contending for the last available playoff spot in the conference was 2010.
 In that contest, Philadelphia beat the New York Rangers in a shootout.

-NOTES: There was a moment of silence to honor the people who were killed in a bus crash involving a junior hockey team in western Canada. ...
-Blues D Alex Pietrangelo played in his 617th career NHL game.
+NOTES: Blues D Alex Pietrangelo played in his 617th career NHL game.
 He surpassed Bob Plager for second on the team's all-time list for defensemen. ...
-RW Chris Thorburn suited up in his 800th career game. ...
 Colorado was without D Erik Johnson and G Semyon Varlamov, who are both sidelined by knee injuries.
+Varlamov won't have a chance to play in the first round, coach Jared Bednar said. ...
+Colorado had 28 home wins, matching a franchise record for wins that was set in 2000-01, when the team hoisted the Stanley Cup.

 UP NEXT